Wishing you knew more about Aboriginal culture? Search no more.

 Not casting a vote

-Fewer than 50% of eligible Aboriginal electors are enrolled to vote [3,6], compared to more than 90% of the general population.
-Of those enrolled, fewer than 50% turned up to vote and those who do vote are 3 times more likely to vote informally than other voters .
+Fewer than 50% of eligible Aboriginal electors are enrolled to vote, compared to more than 90% of the general population.
+Of those enrolled, fewer than 50% turned up to vote and those who do vote are 3 times more likely to vote informally than other voters.

-Aboriginal people are increasingly disengaging from any political process.
-Seeing similarly disappointing policies in both main Australian parties, they don’t know who to vote for - resulting in “wild swings” to either party over the years.
-For many Aboriginal people, not voting is a political act in itself.
+Not voting can be a political act in itself.
 If, as in the Northern Territory intervention, the outcome is the same irrespectively of the political party, Aboriginal people are asking themselves: why vote in a system that generates the same outcome?

 Seeing so few Aboriginal politicians challenges Aboriginal people having faith in politicians representing their issues.